This is manifested by a sudden onset of severe headache, muscle and joint pains (

 The mainstay of treatment is supportive therapy.
 Increased oral fluid intake is recommended to prevent dehydration.
 Supplementation with intravenous fluids may be necessary to prevent dehydration and significant concentration of the blood if the patient is unable to maintain oral intake.
 A platelet transfusion is indicated in rare cases if the platelet level drops significantly (below 20,000) or if there is significant bleeding.

-melena may indicate internal gastrointestinal bleeding requiring platelet and/or red blood cell transfusion.
+The presence of melena may indicate internal gastrointestinal bleeding requiring platelet and/or red blood cell transfusion.

 Aspirin and non-steroidal anti-inflammatory drugs should be avoided as these drugs may worsen the bleeding tendency associated with some of these infections.
 Patients may receive paracetamol preparations to deal with these symptoms if dengue is suspected.[4]